 A court of the United States may not grant an injunction to stay proceedings in a State court except as expressly authorized by Act of Congress, or where necessary in aid of its jurisdiction, or to protect or effectuate its judgments.
-[17]

-In the civil rights area, this Court has found such authorization in section 203 (c) of the Civil Rights Act of 1964.
+In the civil rights area, this Court has found such authorization in section 203(c) of the Civil Rights Act of 1964.
 Dilworth v.
 Riner, 5 Cir.
-1965, 343 F.2d 226, 227.
-We need not reach the question whether sections 1971(b) and (c) constitute express authorization of reach two reasons.
+1965, 343 F.2d 226, 227.18 We need not reach the question whether sections 1971(b) and (c) constitute express authorization19 for \746 two reasons.
 First, this Court has held, in United States v.
 Wood, 5 Cir.
 1961, 295 F.2d 772, cert. denied, 369 U.S. 850, 82 S.Ct.
 933, that section 2283 does not apply to actions brought by the United States.
 See also Leiter Minerals, Inc. v.
 United States, 1957, 352 U.S. 220, 77 S.Ct.
 287, 1 L.Ed.2d 267.
 Second, by its own terms section 2283 is not applicable to this case because no state proceedings are now pending or in progress.
 Compare Dombrowski v.
 Pfister, 1965, 380 U.S. 479, 484 n.
 2, 85 S.Ct.
-1116, 14 L.Ed.
-2d 22; Ware v.
+1116, 14 L.Ed.2d 22; Ware v.
 Nichols, N.D.Miss.1967, 266 F.Supp.
 564 (concurring opinion).
 The doctrine of comity, as developed in the line of cases stemming from Douglas v.
 City of Jeannette, 1943, 319 U.S. 157, 63 S.Ct.
 877, 87 L.Ed.
-1324, has as its basis two primary considerations: First, a trust that state courts will adequately protect an individual's constitutional rights with direct review by the Supreme Court correcting any errors in constitutional interpretation into which the state courts might fall; [20] and second, a desire to promote the orderly administration of justice by refraining from unnecessary interference with state proceedings.
-[21]
+1324, has as its basis two primary considerations: First, a trust that state courts will adequately protect an individual's constitutional rights with direct review by the Supreme Court correcting any errors in constitutional interpretation into which the state courts might fall;20 and second, a desire to promote the orderly administration of justice by refraining from unnecessary interference with state proceedings.21 misapprehension of the nature of this suit.
+When the Government initiates proceedings under section 1971, it is acting not simply to protect the rights of the particular individuals who have been harassed but also to prevent the intimidation of Negroes as a group and of citizens generally who may be frightened away from the registration office and the polls because others have been unjustly harassed.
+See United States v.
+Manning, E.D.La.1962, 215 F.Supp.
+272, 295 (3-judge).
+Thus in United States v.
+Wood, 295, F.2d 781, Judge Rives pointed out:

 Neither consideration is present in this case.
 Unlike the situation in Douglas v.
 City of Jeannette, local law is here invoked solely for the purpose of harassment.
-Both the Supreme Court^[22] and this Court^[23] have recognized that when this occurs, deference to comity must yield to the need to protect locally unpopular federal rights against invasion by state and local governments.
+Both the Supreme Court and this Court have recognized that when this occurs, deference to comity must yield to the need to protect locally unpopular federal rights against invasion by state and local governments.